 Bloodless Carnage: Averted in the sequel; enemies unfortunate enough to be in the way of your bullets will introduce their insides to the walls behind them, leaving for a rather gruesome wallpaper.

 Blown Across the Room: The Bronco Revolver, Deagle, and any shotgun is capable of sending a mook ragdolling through the air.
 Special mention to the Mosconi Shotgun which, by being a long range shotgun, can even blow an enemy across the room from across the room.
+The GL40 can also send several cops flying across the room at the same time with one well place grenade shot.

 Bond One-Liner: Alongside all their other verbal sparring, Bulldozers will deliver one of these every time they down a player.